The Baltimore Sun: Facilities

 The first issue of The Sun, a four-page tabloid, was printed at 21 Light Street in downtown Baltimore in the mid-1830s.

-A five-story structure, at the corner of Baltimore and South streets, was built in 1851.
-The "Iron Building", as it was called, was destroyed in the Great Baltimore Fire of 1904.
+In 1851, the newspaper moved to a five-story structure at the corner of Baltimore and South streets.
+In 1904, in the Great Baltimore Fire, the structure, known as the "Iron Building", was destroyed.

+In 1885, The Sun constructed a building for its Washington, D.C. bureau at 1317 F Street, NW, in Washington, D.C.
+The building is on the National Register.

-In 1906, operations were moved to Charles and Baltimore streets, where The Sun was written, published and distributed for nearly 50 years.
-In 1950, the operation was moved to a larger, modern plant at Calvert and Centre streets.
+In 1906, operations were moved to Charles and Baltimore streets, where The Sun was written, published, and distributed for nearly 50 years.
+In 1950, operations were moved to a larger, modern plant at Calvert and Centre streets.
 In 1979, ground was broken for a new addition to the Calvert Street plant to house modern pressroom facilities.
-The new facility commenced operations in 1981.
+This facility commenced operations in 1981.

 In April 1988, at a cost of $180 million, the company purchased 60 acre of land at Port Covington and built "Sun Park".
-The new building houses a satellite printing and packaging facility, as well as the distribution operation.
-The Sun's printing facility at Sun Park has highly sophisticated computerized presses and automated insertion equipment in the packaging area.
-To keep pace with the speed of the presses and Automated Guided Vehicles; "intelligent" electronic forklifts deliver the newsprint to the presses.
+The new building housed a satellite printing and packaging facility, and also is the newspaper's headquarters for its distribution operations.
+The Sun's printing facility at Sun Park had highly sophisticated computerized presses and automated insertion equipment in the packaging area.
+To keep pace with the speed of the presses and automated guided vehicles, intelligent electronic forklifts delivered the newsprint to the presses.

-On Sunday, January 30, 2022, The Baltimore Sun newspaper was printed for the last time at its Sun Park facility.
+On January 30, 2022, The Baltimore Sun newspaper was printed for the last time at its Sun Park facility.
 It was reported that The Sun's printing operations would be moved to a printing facility in Wilmington, Delaware.

-In 1885, The Sun constructed a building for its Washington Bureau at 1317 F Street, NW.
-The building is on the National Register.
+In December 2022, the Sun announced an agreement to move its offices to 200 St. Paul Place in downtown Baltimore, abandoning Sun Park altogether.
+After The Sun's purchase in 2024, its new owners signaled plans to move the newsroom to the Bagby Building at 509 S. Exeter St. in Little Italy, farther away from city offices and courts.
+Business and advertising staffers would move to the new office over the next year.